Site icon Our Breathing Planet

 Black Witches’ Butter Distribution, Habitat, and Ecology

-It can only be said for certain that it inhabits the continent of Europe.
+It can only be said for certain that thhis product of evolution inhabits the continent of Europe.
 It’s frequently spotted in both the United Kingdom and Ireland, among others.
 Reports further indicate the possibility of its presence, naturally or otherwise, in much of the Northern Hemisphere.

-Wherever this marvel of Nature makes an appearance, its habitat preferences continue to be quite clear.
+Wherever this distinctive marvel of Nature makes an appearance, its habitat preferences continue to be quite clear displayed.
 That’s because it’s commonly seen in regions of forest.
-Although it lives among evergreens as well, it typically appears in regions of mainly deciduous trees.
+Although it lives among evergreens as well, it typically appears in regions formed of mainly deciduous trees.

-Even within that ecosystem, though, it still has preferences.
+Even within that ecosystem, however, it still displays even further preferences.
 The intrepid fungus most frequently makes its home on various broadleaf trees.
-That further most commonly consists of oak.
+These most commonly consist of various oak trees.
 Others, such as beech or hazel, sometimes serve as host to the fungus, though.

-Like many of its related species, the Black Witches’ Butter evolved as a wood-rotting variety.
-When it makes an appearance on a host tree, it usually does so on a dead limb.
+Like many of its many related kindred across the globe, the Black Witches’ Butter evolved as a wood-rotting variety.
+When it makes an appearance on a host tree, it usually does so on a long-dead limb.
 Once there, it typically produces the distinctive fruit bodies in Autumn and Winter.

 Species Sharing Its Range